pimbrouwers/Falco/docs/get-started.md

 dotnet run
 ```

-There you have it, an industrial-strength [Hello World](https://github.com/pimbrouwers/Falco/tree/master/samples/) web app, achieved using only base ASP.NET Core libraries.
+And there you have it, an industrial-strength [Hello World](https://github.com/pimbrouwers/Falco/tree/master/samples/HelloWorld) web app.
 Pretty sweet!

 ## Sample Applications